QWERTZexe/QWERTZ-Launcher/README.md

 Supports infinite microsoft accounts
 ### OFFLINE ACCOUNT MAKER
 You can create offline accounts
+(Please note that you still need a premium account in order to download the game, WE DO NOT SUPPORT PIRACY!!!)
 ### MICROSOFT LOGIN
 You can login with microsoft
 ### AUTO-REFRESH SESSIONS